 Responsibility for sustainability lies with Jim Andrews, BU's Chief Operating Officer.
 Read more about Jim’s role.

-BU has a Sustainability Committee (pdf 195kb) which meets quarterly.
-Chaired by Stuart Laird, Director of Estates, as a member of University Leadership Team.
-The committee also has representatives from SUBU, the Academic Faculties, Estates, Facilities Management, Sustainability, IT and Procurement.
+BU has a Sustainability Committee which meets quarterly, chaired by Stuart Laird, Director of Estates, as a member of University Leadership Team.
+The committee also has representatives from SUBU, the Academic Faculties, Estates, Facilities Management, the Sustainability Team, IT and Procurement.
 Students are also represented on BU committees.
-Take a look at the latest annual report (pdf 382kb) from the Sustainability Committee.
+Take a look at the latest annual report from the Sustainability Committee.

-As part of the Environmental Management System BU has set out its key environmental objectives which can be seen in the Objectives Register (pdf 190kb).
+As part of the Environmental and Energy Management System BU has set out its key environmental objectives which can be seen in the Objectives Register.

-BU has also completed the Sustainability Leadership Scorecard (pdf 1.1mb) to benchmark our performance across all sustainability activities and identify opportunities for improvement.
-This has also allowed us to review activities against the UN Sustainable Development Goals (pdf 1.93kb).
+BU has also completed the Sustainability Leadership Scorecard and the Times Higher Education Impact Rankings for the past two years to benchmark our performance across all sustainability activities and identify opportunities for improvement.
+This has also allowed us to review activities against the UN Sustainable Development Goals.